 3.3.
 Set the stimulation parameters for the tDCS device: 2 mA for 30 min (current density = 0.07 mA/cm2).
 Set the current so it ramps up to 2.0 mA over 30 s, remains at 2.0 mA for 29 min, and ramps down to 0 mA over the last 30 s.

 3.4.
+Put the headcap (the International 10-20 system) on the participant’s head and mark the left dorsolateral prefrontal cortex (F3) and the right dorsolateral prefrontal cortex (F4).
+Then, remove the headcap from the participant's head.

+3.5.
 Place two sponge electrodes in the rubber holders of the headband and soak them with saline solution.

-3.5.
-Use wet wipes to remove any makeup, dirt, or sweat on the skin where the electrodes will be applied.

 3.6.
-Put the headband on the participant's head to place the anodal electrode over the left DLPFC (F3; 10 - 20 EEG system) and the cathodal electrode over the right DLPFC (F4).
+Remove any makeup, dirt, or sweat on the scalp where the electrodes will be applied.

 3.7.
+Place the headband over the marking points by putting the anodal electrode over the left DLPFC and the cathodal electrode over the right DLPFC.

+3.8.
 Connect the electrodes to the tDCS device using the cable and turn on the device.